Almaentregua/Head-First-Design-Patterns/README.md

 Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and update automatically.

+## The Decorator Pattern

+Attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 ## Design Principles

 * Identify the aspects of your application that vary and separate them from what stays the same.